python-trio/trustme/README.rst

    # ----- Creating certs -----

-   # Look, you just created your own certificate authority!
+   # Look, you just created your certificate authority!
    ca = trustme.CA()

    # And now you issued a cert signed by this fake CA